 Being a photographer doesn’t just mean sending your client photos.
 Instead, it’s all about helping them to quickly get the things done that they want to accomplish.
+In a sense, my photos are only a means to an end.
+By understanding how my photography clients will be using my work, I can make the experience even better for them.
 These are five things I do to make life easier for my clients.

 If you’d told me three years earlier that I’d be climbing Western Europe’s highest mountain, I’d simply have laughed.
 Yet this summer I summited Mont Blanc, which begs the question: what drives people to climb?